-Dorothy loved acting in the school plays, and the library had shelves of books she liked to read.
+Dorothy loved acting in the school plays, and the library had shelves of books she loved to read.

 She graduated from high school just as World War II was beginning in Europe and Asia.
 An older brother joined the U.S. Army and was sent to fight in Europe.

-Dorothy took a job in the Wilmington shipyard to do her part for the war effort.
+Dorothy took a job in the Wilmington shipyard, and learned to read blueprints (the ship construction drawings) to be part of the war effort.